robj411/p2_drivers/code/costing/README.md

 $$W_{j}^{(S)} = \sum_{i=0}^3 W_{i;j}^{(S)}$$

-for $j\in\\{365, 200, 100\\}$.
-These work out as 68, 27, and 13 weeks,
+for $j\in\lbrace 365, 200, 100\rbrace$.
+These work out as 68, 27, and 13
-respectively.
-Thus “week 0” for manufacturing occurs 61, 20, and 6
-weeks, respectively, after the new pathogen has been sequenced.
+weeks, respectively.
+Thus “week 0” for manufacturing occurs 61, 20, and 6 weeks, respectively, after the new pathogen has been sequenced.
 We denote this variable $w_s^{(0)}$.

 ## 4.2 Production